-For example, in regard to current debates regarding the nature of hypnosis and related experiences (Gibbons & Lynn, 2008; Gibbons & Woods, 2016), I would like to recommended Professor Frank Pajares' excellent outline and study guide for Thomas S. Kuhn's The Structure of Scientific Revolutions (Kuhn, 2012), which has recently been published in its fiftieth anniversary edition.
+The progress of scientific revolutions is less violent, but sometimes no less heated, than political ones.
+I highly recommend the excellent outline and study guide for Kuhn's The Structure of Scientific Revolutions (Kuhn, 2012), which has recently been published in its fiftieth anniversary edition.
+(In my opinion, the outline reads better than the original!)
 Of particular relevance are Pajares' notes on Chapter V, X, and the chapters which follow it.

 As Shakespeare said in his play, The Tempest, "The past is prologue" -- or, as a New York cab driver reportedly phrased it, "Brother, you ain't seen nothin' yet!"

 Kuhn, T. S. (2012).
 The Structure of Scientific Revolutions, 4th ed.
 Chicago, IL: University of Chicago Press